maraujop/requests-oauth/README.md

 # requests-oauth-hook

 This is a hook for <a href="http://github.com/kennethreitz/requests">python-requests</a> great python HTTP library by <a href="https://github.com/kennethreitz">Kenneth Reitz</a>, that makes python-requests support Open Authentication version 1.0.
+The intention of this project is to provide the easiest way to do OAuth connections with Python.

-This hook is based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a> and uses portions of its code at the moment, kudos to the authors and contributors for doing a huge effort in providing OAuth to python httplib2.
+This hook was initially based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a>, which looks unmaintained, kudos to the authors and contributors for doing a huge effort in providing OAuth to python httplib2.

 * Author: <a href="http://www.github.com/maraujop/">Miguel Araujo</a>
 * Licence: BSD

 ## Installation

-You can install requests-oauth-hook, simply:
+You can install requests-oauth-hook by simply doing:

     pip install requests-oauth-hook

 ## Usage

-You need to initialize the hook passing it 4 things: `access_token`, `access_token_secret`, `consumer_key`, `consumer_secret`.
-There are two ways to do this.
+You can initialize the hook passing it 4 parameters: `access_token`, `access_token_secret`, `consumer_key`, `consumer_secret`.
+First two `access_token` and `access_token_secret` are optional, in case you want to retrieve those from the API service (see later for an example).
+There are two ways to do initialize the hook.
 First one:

     oauth_hook = OAuthHook(access_token, access_token_secret, consumer_key, consumer_secret)

-If you are using the same `consumer_key` and `consumer_secret` all the time, you probably want to setup those fixed, so that you only have to pass the token parameters for settings the hook:
+If you are using the same `consumer_key` and `consumer_secret` all the time, you probably want to setup those fixed, so that you only have to pass the token parameters for setting the hook:

     OAuthHook.consumer_key = consumer_key
     OAuthHook.consumer_secret = consumer_secret